Jandini/Jandini/README.md

-Like in many cases it is a simple [NOP slide](https://en.wikipedia.org/wiki/NOP_slide) over the splash screen call.
+It is a simple [NOP slide](https://en.wikipedia.org/wiki/NOP_slide) over the splash screen call.
 The challenge was that the code of the program was encoded.
 You cannot make permanent change to MASZ.EXE binaries.